Request more information using the contact form below.

 Public service announcement 60s (script)

-Before the storm arrives, go to Walmart, Home Depot, Lowes, Best Buy, Costco, Office Depot, Staples, Target or another store and buy two or more FRS (Family Radio Service) walkie talkies.
+While preparing your emergency kit, go to Walmart, Home Depot, Lowes, Best Buy, Costco, Office Depot, Staples, Target or another store and buy two or more FRS (Family Radio Service) walkie talkies.

 Keep at least three sets of extra Alkaline batteries on hand for each radio.
 Rechargeable batteries cannot be charged if your electricity goes out.